mk-pmb/anno-server-22/docs/cfg/as22.devdock/README.md

     It's probably where this here README resides.
 It contains a `dock.sh`.
     If the path to here contains `docs/cfg/`, you may have missed a copy step.
     Edit your local copy instead.
+1. If you're reusing an existing DevDock project directory, make sure to delete all remnants of your previous service data directories.
+    * They are probably in a "hidden" directory (i.e. name starts with a dot) like `.containerdata/` inside your DevDock project directory.
+    * In case you really want to keep your old Postgres data, you'll have to adjust login credentials manually, because when Postgres finds an existing users database, it will ignore our new password file.
 1. Adjust the config files in `config/`.
     The most important places are marked with `:maybe_customize:`, so you can easily find them with<br>